x48115/web3-batch-call/README.md

 - Supply your own ABIs or automatically fetch and cache ABIs
 - Supports custom contract namespaces
 - Supports historical blocks
+- Automatically prevents calling constant methods more than once
 - Isomorphic (works on node and in the browser)

 ## Use Cases